 Fresh scallops in France are a winter tradition, and the creamy coquilles st. jacques is in the same vein as other French winter recipes like au gratin potatoes which have generous helpings of cream and cheese.
-If you prefer a lighter version of scallops, try my recipe for coquilles st. jacques in pesto.
+You can also prepare it with a béchamel sauce, if you like.

 In France, the fishing season for scallops starts in October, so they are peak freshness in December, right on time for Christmas.
 The tradition goes back to the pilgrims of Saint Jacques de Compostela (hence the name) who crisscrossed France and Spain with the shells around their neck.

 Scallops are so ingrained in French winter tradition, that there is usually at least one seafood item on the Christmas meal menu, such as scallops, smoked salmon or lobster.

 Beyond making the dish with pesto instead of a cream sauce, you can also add additional ingredients into the recipe to make it heartier.
 For example: